Martin Prescott/E+/Getty images

 Key Points

-- An Electricity Facts Label contains the key information you need to understand an electricity plan’s terms and pricing.
+- An Electricity Facts Label (EFL) contains the key information to understand an electricity plan’s terms, pricing, and more.

-- You can find your plan length, early termination fees, percentage of renewable energy, and more in your plan’s EFL.
+- You can find your plan length, early termination fees, usage credits, and more in your plan’s EFL.

 - This guide will explain each section of a sample EFL to help you understand how to use it.